They Spared No Expense

 Jurassic World should have been right up my alley and therefore I saw it opening weekend.
 The trailer promised a visually stunning thrill ride that would top its predecessors.
 And as I’ve written before, who doesn’t love Chris Pratt?

-Even though it’s a better movie based on normal criteria, I think I’d rather watch the much panned third one than this one if given a choice.
+Even though it’s a better movie based on normal criteria, I think I’d rather watch the widely-panned third one.
 But I still want to watch this movie again.
 Why?
 Because it’s incredible cinematography.

 “These creature were here before us.
 And if we’re not careful, they’ll be here after us.”